California-Planet-Search/KPF-etc/README.md

 All calculations are based on BT-Settl synthetic stellar spectra, available at: http://phoenix.astro.physik.uni-goettingen.de/?page_id=15

-A vsini value of 2 km/s is assumed for all models.

-Current grid uses the latest KPF PDR throughput model (30 micron STA detector, green & red camera), a median WMKO atmospheric transmission curve (Buton et al 2012), and excludes regions of the spectrum with 1% or deeper telluric features (based on telfit model).
+The current uncertainty grid uses the latest KPF PDR throughput model (30 micron STA detector, green & red camera), a median WMKO atmospheric transmission curve (Buton et al 2012), and excludes regions of the spectrum with 1% or deeper telluric features (based on telfit model).
+A vsini value of 2 km/s is assumed for all stellar targets, and the observation airmass is fixed at 1.2.

 Written by Sam Halverson (samuel.halverson@jpl.nasa.gov) and Sean Mills